Christos-Styl/Artificial-Intelligence-Class-Project-1/README.md

 # Artificial-Intelligence-Class-Project-1
 A project for the Artificial Intelligence class in the National Technical University of Athens.
-The application uses data from real maps to find the closest taxi to a customer.
+The application uses data extracted from real maps to find the closest taxi to a customer.
 It uses the A* Algorithm.